 Metadata is vital for search engine optimization (SEO).
 Some metadata will be included within the template, while other markup should be customized for each page.
-This exercise shows the students how to insert metadata so that it can be edited.
+This exercise shows the students how to insert metadata so that it can be edited within the template.